 The school acknowledges that children are capable of abusing their peers and that different gender issues can be prevalent when dealing with peer on peer abuse.
 We will never tolerate this or pass it off as 'banter' or 'part of growing up'.
-Examples of such behaviour which must be reported include, but are not restricted to: girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
+Examples of such behaviour which must be reported include but are not restricted to: girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
+It may be the case that such behaviour will be deemed as bullying and sanctioned in line with the school's Anti-Bullying Policy.